-The most significant takeaway from the code review is that, as currently constructed, the ability to modernize the approach to housing is not present.
-Allowing new materials, new definitions of what housing looks like, newly imagined and less conventional arrangements, promoting various densities and layouts in more locations, and ensuring housing is available for various cohorts, is absent but being addressed.
+The most significant takeaway from the code review is that, as the code is currently constructed, the ability to modernize the approach to housing is not present.
+New materials, new definitions of what housing looks like, newly imagined and less conventional arrangements, promoting various densities and layouts in more locations, and ensuring housing is available for various cohorts is absent but currently being addressed.